Skip to content

 In Summary

-• The absence of bruising does not confirm the absence of abuse.
-Cases should be escalated if there are concerns.
+The absence of bruising does not confirm the absence of abuse.
+If there are concerns, cases should be escalated.

-• The tool does not address history or presentation.
-This is a key factor in identifying non-accidental injury and should always be explored.
+The tool does not address history or presentation, which is a key factor in identifying non-accidental injuries and should always be explored.

-• We must recognise that bruising in darker skin tones can be more difficult to spot.
-There should be a thorough skin examination with every consultation.
+We must recognise that bruising in darker skin tones can be more difficult to spot.
+Every consultation should include a thorough skin examination.

 Will it change my practice?

-We don’t feel that any of the individual patterns/characteristics that are ‘more’ associated with abuse (according to this paper) are new or surprising, but further formal research backing up current knowledge and beliefs is always beneficial.
-Having a validated tool like this will hopefully encourage us to think about and document bruising characteristics and their location.
+We don’t feel that any individual patterns/characteristics that are ‘more’ associated with abuse (according to this paper) are new or surprising.
+Still, further formal research backing up current knowledge and beliefs is always beneficial.
+A validated tool like this will hopefully encourage us to think about and document bruising characteristics and their location.

 The tool provides a structured approach for the initial examination and management of children with bruising for clinicians with less experience in non-accidental injury.
-The images used in this article were powerful tools to reinforce more concerning bruise patterns and acted as a great visual summary of the research.
-They will definitely be useful for teaching.
+The images used in this article were powerful tools to reinforce more concerning bruise patterns and were a great visual summary of the research.
+They will be useful for teaching.

 Selected references